dell/terraform-provider-powermax/about/INSTALLATION.md

 ## Installation from public repository

+The PowerMax Provider can be found on the Terraform Registry [here](https://registry.terraform.io/providers/dell/powermax/latest)

 The provider will be fetched from the public repository and installed by Terraform automatically.
 Create a file called `main.tf` in your workspace with the following contents